 According to Roan’s TikToks, “fans” were finding fine details about her life that she was trying to keep private, and felt that they were crossing a line.
 Approaching TikTok with the style of video that she did, could have been seen as informal and not worth being taken seriously.

 A number of other celebrities have addressed similar situations on social media platforms, but the way you do it can affect the response.
-For example, in 2016 Justin Bieber announced on Instagram he will no longer be taking pictures with people.
+For example, in 2016 Justin Bieber announced on Instagram he would no longer be taking pictures with people.
 Overall, Bieber did not get negative reactions from this.
-Similarly, Keke Palmer told her story on Twitter that after declining a photo with a fan at a bar, they continued to film her without Palmer consent.
+Similarly, Keke Palmer told her story on Twitter that after declining a photo with a fan at a bar, they continued to film her without Palmer’s consent.
 The first part of her tweet read, “No means no, even when it doesn’t pertain to sex.”

 Last month while talking on Spring Hill, an entertainment Youtube channel, Tyler says “…Because of the internet, people don’t know personal boundaries anymore, and it’s normalized…[but] it’s like ‘we don’t know each other.’”
 Tyler expresses how it’s weird how “they wanna know who your sister is” and privacy is getting invaded by fans.

 Roan was trying to get this exact point across, but not as many viewers understood.
-Tyler, The Creator is known for being creative and careless with profound language, so no one really bats an eye on how and what he says.
+Tyler, The Creator is known for being creative and careless with profound language, so no one bats an eye on how and what he says.

 Roan being openly lesbian, as well as being candid towards the fan’s actions that made her uncomfortable was bound to get the reaction that it did.
 Where the world is at right now, there are still a lot of standards for women and the LGBTQ community.

-Society and the media has come very far to be equal and understanding of all humans, but it will never be perfect.
+Society and the media have come very far to be equal and understanding of all humans, but it will never be perfect.
 Old ideals and convention images will always appear, but celebrities are humans too.
 Such as how interviewers speak to women celebrities and the sexual harassment men and women face for being famous.

 Celebrities are the influence of the social world.
 Children, teens, and adults see some of these singers or actors every single day.
 Other internet users, more than others, divulge themselves into their careers as if they know them personally.
 There is a difference between admiring and idolizing someone to ignoring the fact they are a real person.